-In the nineteenth century, no advice on how to achieve a flawless complexion would be complete without mentioning the skin’s pores – closing them, preventing blockages and clearing them when they became clogged – the most visible manifestation of problems being the appearance of unsightly ‘blackheads’.
+In the nineteenth century, no advice on achieve and maintaining a flawless complexion would be complete without mentioning the skin’s pores; closing them, preventing blockages and clearing them when they became clogged.
 The need to clear the pores was more than cosmetic.
-Pores were regarded as openings through which a good deal of ‘waste and refuse’ left the body so early beauty culturists believed that a person’s overall health could be affected if they were blocked.
+Pores were regarded as openings through which ‘waste and refuse’ left the body so early beauty culturists believed that a person’s general health could be adversely affected if they were blocked.

 The healthy condition, you are aware, not only of the skin itself, but of the whole body, depends on the healthy state of the pores or moisture-pipes, by which a large proportion of the waste and refuse of the body escapes in the form of insensible perspiration.
 Now, this refuse that comes to the skin, with the intention of obtaining a free passage by the pores, must be stopped there, if the pores are shut or obstructed, and, of course, an eruption will be the natural consequence, if the refuse, as is often the case, is not carried inwards again by the absorbents, in which case, an internal disease will be the result.

-As well as excreting wastes, the pores of the skin were thought to be the openings through which the skin breathed and absorbed ‘skin foods’ from creams or lotions, making them even more important to the health of the skin.
+As well as excreting wastes, the pores of the skin were thought to be the openings through which the skin breathed and absorbed ‘skin foods’ from creams or lotions, making them extremely important to the health of the skin.

-Unfortunately, when early beauty specialists referred to skin pores they sometimes conflated the openings of two fundamentally different skin structures – sweat glands and sebaceous glands – and this meant that they often mixed up the functions of each.
+Unfortunately, when early beauty specialists talked about skin pores they sometimes conflated the openings of two fundamentally different skin structures – sweat glands and sebaceous glands – and this meant that they often mixed up the functions of each.

 On every square inch of the skin there are hundreds and hundreds of little openings, through which the perspiration finds an exit, or in which the hairs are planted.
 These openings lead to short canals which descend into the true skin.
 Besides the perspiration, the sides of these canals secrete a fatty substance which gives to the skin its oiliness and smoothness.

 The conflation of sweat and sebaceous glands was by no means universal.
-By the twentieth century most beauty experts had concluded that the oily, sebaceous glands were the main problem when it came to enlarged pores and that blackheads formed when dirt and grime collected in these pores.
-Cleansing the skin was therefore considered to be the most important part of any blackhead treatment.
+By the twentieth century most beauty experts had concluded that the oily, sebaceous glands were the main problem when it came to enlarged pores, pimples and blackheads.
+Dirt and bacteria were seen as contributing factors so cleansing was regarded as an important part of any skin treatment.

 Coarse pores are the result of a lack of tone in the skin.
 The pore openings are distended by effete matter which the pores are too sluggish to expel completely.
 For this reason, thorough cleansing is necessary to correct this fault and prevent blackheads and infections from developing in the languid pores.